Appalachian Trail Happiness: Acceptance is the Way

 My happiness grows in direct proportion to my acceptance, and in inverse proportion to my expectations ~ Michael J Fox

-Tonight an excerpt from my soon to be published book, Appalachian Trail Happiness.
+Tonight an excerpt from my book, Appalachian Trail Happiness.

 When you set out to do a long-distance thru-hike on the Appalachian Trail you know a few things in advance.
 You know it will be hard, you know you will be dirty and wet and smelly.
 You know you’ll likely lose some weight.
 You also know that that you will go through some form of transformation, you’ll change in some way, maybe many ways.
 One of the things that hit me while hiking in Vermont and Massachusetts was that the trail teaches you acceptance.